Roads and Maritime (RMS) Occupational health services

 The NSW road network is around 184,859 km in length.
 The RMS is responsible for the management of 18,028 km of the major arterial road network in NSW, known as State roads.
 Additionally the RMS manage approximately 2,970 km of regional and local roads in the far west of NSW, where there is no council.

-In addition, changes to road paths, bridge maintenance and other activities may have cultural (eg Aboriginal culture) and/or environmental impacts that need to be researched and due diligence undertaken to ensure environmental impacts are kept to a minimum.
+Changes to road paths, bridge maintenance and other activities may have cultural (eg Aboriginal culture) and/or environmental impacts that need to be researched and due diligence undertaken to ensure the impacts on the environment are kept to a minimum.

 Why Regional Enviroscience?